Statistical Learning Guarantees for Compressive Clustering and Compressive Mixture Modeling: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the European Research Council, PLEASE project (ERC-StG-2011-277906), and the german DFG (FOR-1735 ``Structural inference in statistics'').
+This work was supported in part by the European Research Council, PLEASE project (ERC-StG-2011-277906), the german DFG (SFB-1294 “Data Assimilation”), the Franco-German University through the binational Doktorandenkolleg CDFA 01-18, and the ANR (ANR-19-CHIA-0021-01, project BISCOTTE; ANR-19-CHIA-0009, project AllegroAssai).
 R{\'e}mi Gribonval is very grateful to Michael E. Davies for many enlightening discussions around the idea of compressive statistical learning since this project started several years ago.
 The authors also wish to warmly thank Bernard Delyon and Adrien Saumard, as well as Gabriel Peyr{\'e} and Lorenzo Rosasco for their constructive feedback on early versions of this manuscript.